lyclyc52/lyclyc52.github.io/_pages/about.md

   - /about.html
 ---

-I am an MPhil student in the Hong Kong University of Science and Technology(HKUST), supervised by Prof. [Chi-Keung Tang](http://www.cs.ust.hk/~cktang/) and Prof. [Yu-Wing Tai](https://yuwingtai.github.io/) on the topic related to Neural Radiance Field(NeRF).
-I obtained my Bachelor Degree in HKUST as well, majoring in both Computer Science and Mathematics.
+I am an AI researcher in SenseTime.
+I obtained the Bachelor Degree of both Computer Science and Mathematics from the Hong Kong University of Science and Technology(HKUST).
+I also obtained the MPhil Degree of Computer Science, supervised by Prof. [Chi-Keung Tang](http://www.cs.ust.hk/~cktang/) and Prof. [Yu-Wing Tai](https://yuwingtai.github.io/).
 My research interests are in the areas of computer vision and machine learning, especially 3D vision.
-Currently I am focusing on 3D reconstruction, 3D understanding and neural rendering.
+Currently I am focusing on diffusion model and multi-modal LLM.

-I am looking for a PhD position now!
+Feel free to contact me through email for any question!

 ## Publication